Heathens (Twenty One Pilots song): Commercial performance

+Accolades

+"Heathens" was nominated for Best Song Written and/or Recording Created for a Film at the Guild of Music Supervisors Awards, and for Best Rock Performance, Best Rock Song and Best Song Written for Visual Media at the 59th Annual Grammy Awards.
+At the 2017 iHeartRadio Music Awards, it was nominated for Best Song from a Movie and Best Lyrics, and won Alternative Rock Song of the Year.
+The song was nominated for Favorite Song at the 2017 Kids' Choice Awards.
+At the 2017 Billboard Music Awards, "Heathens" received nominations for Top Hot 100 Song, Top Selling Song and Best Rock Song, winning the latter.
+The song was nominated for International Hit of the Year at the 2017 MTV MIAW Awards, and for Choice Rock/Alternative Song and Choice Song: Group at the 2017 Teen Choice Awards.

 Music video

 The music video for "Heathens", directed by Andrew Donoho, was uploaded to the Fueled by Ramen YouTube channel in June 2016.
 It shows Tyler Joseph singing the song in the prison Belle Reve, with Josh Dun appearing while playing drums during the course of the video.
 Joseph makes his way to a small stage in the middle of a room, where Dun is already on the stage playing the drums.
 Joseph then picks up a floating bass guitar and begins playing it while the prisoners leave their cells and watch the duo perform the remainder of the song.
 At the end of the video, Joseph is sitting in the room alone as the prison security guards surround him.
 Throughout the music video, various clips from Suicide Squad are played.

-The video won an award for Best Rock Video at the 2016 MTV Video Music Awards.
+The video won an award for Best Rock Video at the 2016 MTV Video Music Awards, and was nominated for Best Music Video at the 2017 iHeartRadio Music Awards.

 Live performances

-The band performed "Heathens" for the first time in concert at The Uptown Amphitheatre at the Music Factory in Charlotte, North Carolina on June 28, 2016, as part of their Emotional Roadshow World Tour.
+The band performed "Heathens" for the first time in concert at The Uptown Amphitheatre at the Music Factory in Charlotte, North Carolina, on June 28, 2016, as part of their Emotional Roadshow World Tour.
 The song was later performed as part of the band's appearance on episode two of Saturday Night Lives forty-second season.
 On June 9, 2022, the band performed a new version of the song in a mashup with "Car Radio" at their MTV Unplugged performance.

+On July 22, 2022, the duo released a live performance video of the band performing a mashup of "Heathens" and the intro theme of Netflix series Stranger Things.
+It was also performed in February 2025 in Mexico City during the The Clancy World Tour, and later released as part of the live album More Than We Ever Imagined (Live in Mexico City) on August 7, 2026.